-A. All Contractors will be responsible for following the guidelines in this Standard.
+A. A copy of this BAS Guide should be distributed to all Contractors and employees who may Design, Install, Service, or otherwise disturb any Building Automation Equipment, Wiring, or Devices.
+All Contractors will be responsible for following the guidelines in this Standard.
 Any exceptions require written or electronic mail copies from an authorized University Representative.
 You may contact the following Building Automation Technicians for a Digital copy or for any questions regarding the Automation System.